What is Enhanced Evidence-Based Practice?

 What qualifications do staff need on entry?

-EEBP students will need to have studied to a level 5 (HND, foundation degree, City and guild’s level 5) on entry to the Grad Cert programme and Level 6 for entry to the PG Cert (Batchelor’s degree level).
+EEBP students will need to have studied to a level 5 (HND, foundation degree, City and guild’s level 5) on entry to the Grad Cert programme and Level 6 for entry to the PG Cert (Bachelor’s degree level).

 A little more information….